jmagaram/Groceries/README.md

 I'm experimenting with Blazor for web development.
 This is an app to track a grocery shopping list.

+## Status/Quality

+- The hosted Blazor version is usable but hardwired to one shopping list and has no security.
+- The WASM version supports social-login and multiple families/lists but has some bugs; not totally usable yet

 ## Tech stack

 - F# is used for the core data and view models